gvwilson/sdxjs/regex-parser/index.md

 ::: callout
 ### Please don't write parsers

-Languages that are comfortable for people to read are often difficult for computers to understand and vice versa, so we can often make tools and libraries easier for people to use by translating human-friendly notation into computer-friendly representations.
+Languages that are comfortable for people to read are usually difficult for computers to understand and vice versa, so we need parsers to translate human-friendly notation into computer-friendly representations.
-On the other hand,
+However,
-the world doesn't need more file formats, so if you need a configuration file or lookup table, please save it as CSV, JSON, <g key="yaml">YAML</g>, or something else that already has an acronym rather than inventing a format of your own.
+the world doesn't need more file formats;
+if you need a configuration file or lookup table, please use CSV, JSON, <g key="yaml">YAML</g>, or something else that already has an acronym rather than inventing a format of your own.
-That said,
-understanding how parsers work can help make error messages comprehensible.
 :::

 ## How can we break text into tokens?

-A <g key="token">token</g> is an atom of text, such as a number or a variable name.
+A <g key="token">token</g> is an atom of text, such as the digits making up a number or the letters making up a variable name.
-In this case our tokens are the characters `*`, `|`, `(`, `)`, `^`, and `$`,
+In our grammar the tokens are the special characters `*`, `|`, `(`, `)`, `^`, and `$`,
-and any sequence of one or more other characters.
+plus any sequence of one or more other characters (which count as one multi-letter token).
 This classification guides the design of our parser:

 1. If a character is special, create a token for it.